 How to preserve peaches by freezing.

-- Freezing peaches is a great way to have them on hand for smoothies or baking in pies and cobblers.It requires very little heat or standing over a stove, and is so quick to do.
+Freezing peaches for pie makes holiday baking quick and easy.
+Frozen peaches are also great in smoothies.
+Freezing requires very little heat or standing over a stove, and is so quick to do.

 - First, follow the directions to peel your peaches.
 Leaving the skin on when freezing can make them tough when using later, so it’s best to remove the skin.